Recent Articles

 By Michael Oykhman | June 2, 2024

-Learn how the statute of limitations affects criminal charges in Canada.
-While some offences must be prosecuted within a specific timeframe, serious crimes may have no limitation period.
-Understand your rights and timelines by speaking with our experienced criminal defence lawyers today.
+Learn how the statute of limitations affects criminal charges in Canada, and what it means in Alberta.
+Some offences must be prosecuted within a set time; serious crimes may have no limit at all.
+Speak with an experienced Calgary criminal defence lawyer about your rights and timelines today.

 By Michael Oykhman | April 19, 2024